 Passenger Information Systems, which are plasma display screens located at each platform, display expected train arrival times and key messages.
 Tactile flooring helps to guide the visually-handicapped from the platform to the station exits.

 The NEL and DTL platforms are both designed with the upper floor concourse wrapping around the platform, creating a large indoor space typical of many NEL and several other DTL/CCL stations.

 Both NEL and DTL concourses feature faregates for automatic fare collection and provides access between paid and unpaid areas of the station, with at least one bidirectional wide-swinging gate for the benefit of passengers-in-wheelchairs and those carrying bulky items or travelling with prams.

-General Ticketing Machines allow commuters to purchase tickets for single or multiple journeys, and along with Top-up Machines, offer contactless card transactions.
-The station office functions as a Passenger Service Centre and is staffed during operating hours, where commuters may make travel inquiries or perform card transactions using cash payment.
+Ticketing service kiosks offer contactless card transactions.
+The station office functions as a Passenger Service Centre and is staffed during operating hours, where commuters may make travel inquiries.

-Lifts and escalators connect the concourse to street level and the overhead bridge.
+Lifts and escalators connect the concourse to street level.
 A public toilet is located in the unpaid area of the concourse, near the Passenger Service Centre.